Camping is permitted on the northern half of Harford Moor.

 - You may only take what can be carried in a backpack (no cooler boxes, chairs, etc.).

-- You may stay no more than one night without contacting us for consent to stay longer.
+- You may stay no more than one night without contacting us first for consent to stay longer.

 - There must be no more than six people in a group.